Tipos de tratamentos de clareamento dental e riscos associados a eles

 - Wear and Tear – Tooth enamel constantly comes under attack from bacteria, acids and even chewing/biting actions.
 Over time, it can become worn out and transparent, allowing the yellow-hued core of the tooth (dentin) to show through.

-- Cor – Just like skin and hair color, our teeth may range from yellowish-brown to greenish-grey hues as we age, based on the tooth color we’re born with.
+- Color – Just like skin and hair color, our teeth may range from yellowish-brown to greenish-grey hues as we age, based on the tooth color we’re born with.
 Yellowish-brown hues are usually easier to whiten.

 - Transparency – Teeth that are thin and translucent have less pigment, making them more prone to staining, and less responsive to bleaching.
 Thicker, opaque teeth tend to look lighter and are easier to whiten.